GreenPenguin11/px4-ros2-drone-control/README.md

   _These nodes were developed collaboratively with my teammates.
 The first implements obstacle avoidance logic using real-time distance sensor data, while the second is console-driven._

-  These versions are also not the final ones used in the final flight.
+  Note: These versions are also not the final ones used in the final flight.